MoSal/exhale/README.md

 Studio.
 Once it's loaded, rightclick on `exhaleApp` in the "Solution Explorer" window on the right-hand side, then select `Set as StartUp Project`.
 Now simply press `F7` to build the solution in debug mode.

+To change the debugging command, rightclick again on `exhaleApp` and select `Properties`.
+In the newly opened window click on `Debugging` under "Configuration Properties" on the left-hand side.
+Then you can edit the "Command Arguments" entry on the right-hand side as needed.

 For fastest encoding speed, please select `Release` and `x64` before building the solution.
 This will create a release-mode 64-bit binary.